laurentlaurent/brainboost/README.md

 # BrainBoost

 BrainBoost is an interactive web application that uses AI to generate flashcards from various types of content.
-The application facilitates learning by automatically transforming PDF documents, images, or text into question-answer cards.
+The application facilitates learning by automatically transforming PDF documents into question-answer cards.

 BrainBoost was built in just 24 hours during a hackathon by:
 - [Laurent](https://github.com/laurentlaurent/)